desduvauchelle/ai-juicing-juicebox/README.md

 [Download the app](https://github.com/desduvauchelle/ai-juicing-juicebox/releases)

+## Why AI Juicebox?

+An extendable experimentation of using AI to accomplish tasks.
+From the chat interface that you probably already know, to document searching, web searching, co-authoring text, prompt sequences, and more.
+All this using local models, keeping the information private and secure on your computer.

+I really hope that the future of AI is open source and private.
+This project is a step in that direction.

+This is an electron app that will either install and run Ollama on your computer or you can use a remote version of Ollama.
+It is installed like an application on your computer.
+You can check the console and network tab in the developer tools to see that is to no interaction with any server other than the AI one.
+Nothing is stored in the cloud either, all your chats are stored on the app storage (IndexedDB).

 ### Prerequisites

 We don't install Ollama for you yet.
 But you can add the Ollama server URL from your current computer or from a remote URL.

+## Development status

+This project is in early development.
+It is not ready for production use.
+It is not ready for general use.
+It is not ready for any use.
+It is not ready for anything.
+It is not ready.

+## Contributing

+Community contributions are welcome, especially in testing and packaging.
+Contribute via issues and pull requests.